kuzzleio/kourou/README.md

 * [Where does this weird name comes from?](#where-does-this-weird-name-comes-from)
 <!-- tocstop -->

-:warning: This project is actually in beta and breaking changes may occur until the 1.0.0
+:warning: This project is currently in beta and breaking changes may occur until the 1.0.0

 # Usage